This luxury hotel has a great dining scene and a spot on the beach. It’s even got a casino.

 Tiered into a cliffside, this contemporary hotel gets panoramic views across the Adriatic Sea.
 It’s right on a rocky beach with bathing platforms.
 And just above the beach you’ll find a big pool and a huge spa.

-The hotel has 3 restaurants, with special mention going to the seafood place.
+The hotel has three restaurants, with special mention going to the seafood place.
 It also has the only casino in town.
-Dubrovnik’s old town is about a 20-minute walk away.
+Dubrovnik’s Old Town is about a 20-minute walk away.

 TripAdvisor Traveller Rating